Mt. Brave

 History

-Mt.
-Brave Vineyard is located at the top of Mt.
-Veeder, between 430 and 550 metres above sea level, on the western slopes of Napa Valley.
-The name pays tribute to the Wappo people, the original inhabitants of the region.
-Viticulture on Mt.
-Veeder dates back to the 1860s, with pioneers such as Charles Krug, Agoston Haraszthy, Frederick Hess and William S. Keyes.
-Wines from the area gained early international recognition at the Paris Exposition of 1900.
-The parcel that now hosts Mt.
+The Mt.
+Brave vineyard is perched at the top of Mount Veeder, between 430 and 550 meters (1,400–1,800 feet) in altitude, on Napa Valley’s western flank.
+The name pays tribute to the native Wappo people, the region’s first inhabitants.
+Viticulture on Mount Veeder dates back to the 1860s, with pioneers such as Charles Krug, Agoston Haraszthy, Frederick Hess, and William S. Keyes.
+The region’s wines were already being recognized at the 1900 Paris Exposition.
+The plot now home to Mt.
 Brave was originally acquired in 1841 — before the Gold Rush and the American Civil War.

 The Vineyard

-High-altitude viticulture demands a meticulous, hands-on approach.
-Poor, rocky soils and steep slopes hinder water retention and increase erosion risk — yet this vine struggle leads to small berries with intense concentration.
-The higher elevation keeps daytime temperatures cooler, while the position above the fog line ensures extended sunlight exposure.
-This naturally prolongs the ripening season into November, promoting slow, complete maturation and enhanced varietal complexity.
+Growing grapes at elevation requires a meticulous and hands-on approach.
+The poor, rocky soils and steep slopes make water retention difficult and increase the risk of erosion — but these tough conditions yield small berries with exceptional concentration.
+Higher altitudes keep daytime temperatures cooler, and the site’s position above the fog line allows for extended sun exposure.
+This naturally lengthens the growing season into November, promoting slow and complete ripening and enhancing varietal complexity.

 Winemaking